Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 </table>

 # Selected topic
+x`
 # :one: What are the key metrics which contributes the most towards predicting a shopper's behavior?

+Seeing these feature importances, we want to simplify our model to only use features that may heavily contribute to our classification.
+Using our feature importance chart, we will take the top 5 most impactful features: PageValues, ExitRates, ProductRelated_Duration, BounceRates, ProductRelated.
+In addition, after creating the simplififed model, we want to measure the effectiveness of our model by using cross validation.